Brogandaisy/tayorswift_erastour/README.md

 # References
 I used the following resources to complete this project.

-- W3Schools for pandas library explanation, and how to include an enumerate function, and
+- W3Schools for pandas library explanation, and how to include an enumerate function, and how to round the age to the nearest whole number
 - Love Sandwiches walk through project for deployment, and googlesheet import/connection

 Author - Brogan Carpenter